Always wanted to go camping but not sure where to start? This guide to camping for beginners has everything you need to know

-2.4 Picking your camping gear wisely!
+2.4 Pick your camping gear wisely!

 With lots of camping equipment you could potentially need for your trip, it’s a good idea to prioritise the essentials listed above and save on other items.

-2.5 What food to take camping?
+2.5 What FOOD to take camping?

 Food is a big factor as it will keep you filled with energy throughout your trip.
-You should also decide whether you’ll take all the food with you or if you can restock during the trip.
+You should also decide whether you’ll take all the food with you or if you’ll restock during the trip.
 Remember, it’s always nice to have lots of food but make sure it’s feasible to carry it all!

 The best camping food will be: